 9-60.1000 - Carjacking—18 U.S.C. § 2119

 The Federal Bureau of Investigation (FBI) has been tasked with the authority to investigate violations of the carjacking statute (18 U.S.C. § 2119).
-The Gang Unit has supervisory authority for the carjacking statute.
+The Organized Crime and Gang Section has supervisory authority for the carjacking statute.

 9-60.1010 - Prosecution Policy—Carjacking Cases